Anshika-17/-Real-Time-Edge-Detection-Viewer/README.md

 - Paste the Base64 from `edge_frame_base64.txt` → **Load Frame** renders it.
 - **Use Sample** loads a bundled demo frame if you do not yet have device output.

-## Notes & next ideas
+## Notes & Next Ideas

-- Current native pipeline copies YUV planes into an NV21 buffer each frame for clarity.
-For production, reuse buffers or integrate with the CameraX NDK image reader for zero-copy conversions.
+- The current native pipeline copies YUV planes into an NV21 buffer every frame for simplicity.
+For production, consider reusing buffers or using the CameraX NDK ImageReader for **zero-copy** conversions.
-- Tune Canny thresholds or add additional OpenGL shaders (invert, grayscale, etc.) by extending the fragment shader.
+- Experiment with Canny thresholds or extend the rendering pipeline with additional **OpenGL fragment shaders**
+  (invert, grayscale, Sobel, blur, thresholding, etc.).
-- Add a lightweight HTTP/WebSocket bridge in Android if you need to stream frames to the web viewer in real time.
+- Add a lightweight **HTTP/WebSocket bridge** in the Android app to stream processed frames to the web viewer in real time.
-- Consider adding simple instrumentation (frame timings, dropped-frame counter) and unit tests around JNI interop for robustness.
+- Add instrumentation such as **frame timings**, **dropped-frame counters**, and **JNI interop tests** to improve robustness.